MicrosoftDocs/architecture-center/docs/guide/sap/sap-netweaver-content.md

 For internet-facing communications, we recommend a stand-alone solution in the perimeter network, which is also known as _DMZ_, to satisfy security concerns.

 [Embedded Web Dispatcher](https://help.sap.com/viewer/00b4e4853ef3494da20ebcaceb181d5e/LATEST/2e708e2d42134b4baabdfeae953b24c5.html) on ASCS is a special option.
-If you use this option, take into account proper sizing because of the extra workload on ASCS.
+If you use this option, consider proper sizing because of the extra workload on ASCS.

 ### Central Services in the application servers tier